faizauthar12/doku/markdown/03-settlement-calculation-flow.md

 The Settlement Calculation flow handles the calculation of transaction fees and net amounts for different payment methods.
 When DOKU settles funds to your account, they deduct fees based on the payment method used by the customer.

+This module provides two key functions:
+1. **CalculateSettlementFee**: Given a gross amount, calculate the net amount after fees
+2. **CalculateGrossAmount (Upsert)**: Given a desired net amount, calculate what the customer must pay so the merchant receives exactly that amount

 ---

 ## Fee Structure Overview